Fault Current Calculationsminute read

 A short circuit study is conducted so that the fault current can be calculated.
 This normally involves looking at the worst case scenario, which is the bolted three-phase fault condition.
 Based on this situation other fault condition can be approximated.

 The fault current contribution from motors in the system is important.
 In many cases motors can contribute four to six times there normal full load current.
 Even if the current is for a very short duration, it is critical that it be included in the fault current calculation.

-When an arc flash study is being done, the fault current calculation should still be for the highest bolted three phase short circuit current.
+When an arc flash study is being done, the fault current calculation should still be for the highest bolted three-phase short circuit current.

 Fault Current Labeling

 Once the fault current has been calculated, labels made giving the available short circuit fault current, should be applied to the equipment.
 If an arc flash label is required, it should also be printed and applied in the appropriate location.
-Each label require custom information that comes from the fault current calculation.
+Each label requires custom information that comes from the fault current calculation.